-Minimum Distances Between Pallet Racking Systems & Building Structures
+Minimum Distances Between Pallets, Rack Systems & Building Structures

 Sammy Bongiorno, Eng.

-Minimum Distances Between Pallet Racking Systems & Building Structures
+Minimum Distances Between Pallets, Rack Systems & Building Structures

 Connecting warehouse racks to building components

 Figure 1.
-Example of a pallet rack connected to the building structure (not recommended by engineers)
+Example of a pallet rack connected to a building structure (not recommended by engineers).

 • 5% of the racking height with the building in the down-aisle direction